-Nama • , ID Number 942-

-ID Number 942-

--

-COURSE RI EQUIRED

 COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR

-ENL 231 Business and Technical Writing 6 3
+ENL 131 Business and Technical Writing 6 3

 COM 125 Interpersonal Communication 3

 IT 101 Fundamentals of Computers 3 3

-MAT 100 Occupational Math 7 3
+MAT 135 Technical Math 7 3

-ENL 231 B COM 125 II IT 101 F MAT 100 C PSYC 200 G Classroom Instruct 450-750 Classroom Education conver classroom or 30:1 On-The-Job Train Maximum of 2,40 converted to credit toward the A.A.S. contact hours exp General Psychology 3
+PSYC 200 General Psychology 3

-15
+15 Ī

-struction in the Occupation 4
+Classroom Ins struction in the Occupation 4

-room/Laboratory contact hours of Occupational

-nverted to credit hours at the usual ratio of 15:1 Up to 32 3 credit hou \$ -
+room/Laboratory contact hours of Occupational overted to credit hours at the usual ratio of 15:1

-classroom or 30:1 laboratory.
-Maximum credit hours: 33 ep to 5.
-13
+30:1 laboratory.
+Maximum credit hours: 33 Up to 33 credit hours

-On The Joh ' Fraining in Occupation5
+Ť -

+l. İ

+On-The-Job 7 Training in Occupation 5

-5 2,400 contact hours of on-the-job training,
+2,400 contact hours of on-the-job training, converted

-· · · · · ·

-converted to credit hours on a ratio of 200:1, can be counted toward the A.A.S. degree.
-A statement of the total number of
+s on a ratio of 200:1, can be counted toward the A statement of the total number of contact hours

-experienced on the job by the student may be

-college record.
-This credit will be recorded 10

-rior to graduation from the college.
+experienced on the job by the student may be placed on the college record.
+This credit will be recorded immediately prior to graduation from the college.

 12

-- × + +

-2 Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency.
-3 IT 101 fulfills state General Education Elective Requirement for Occupational Development Degree and General Studies Core.

-- 4 Must provide a copy of the U.S. Department of Labor Apprenticeship certificate to verify completion of the classroom portion of the apprenticeship instruction.
-College credit for the Apprenticeship instruction will be recorded immediately prior to graduation from college. - 5 A letter must be received from employer to verify this employment, contact the program coordinator to receive credit for the OJT.

-6 ENL 231 required placement in 100 level English or a co-requisite of ENL 095.
+- 1 Student must be employed in an occupation and complete an U.S. Department of Labor registered apprenticeship program. - 2 Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency. - 3 IT 101 fulfills state General Education Elective Requirement for Occupational Development Degree and General Studies Core. - 4 Must provide a copy of the U.S. Department of Labor Apprenticeship certificate to verify completion of the classroom portion of the apprenticeship instruction.
+College credit for the Apprenticeship instruction will be recorded immediately prior to graduation from college. - 5 A letter must be received from employer to verify this employment, contact the program coordinator to receive credit for the OJT. - 6 ENL 131 required placement in 100 level English or a co-requisite of ENL 095.